lausek/lausek.github.io/_drafts/custom-icon-for-attachment-list.md

 		li_counts      TYPE sgs_t_acnt,
 		lw_attachments TYPE i.

-	li_counts = cl_gos_attachment_query=>count_for_object(
+	" this method also offers more parameters for ignoring notes, url, etc. li_counts = cl_gos_attachment_query=>count_for_object(
       is_object = wa_link
       " activate this, if you want to read archived documents too